mat888/SaitoWikiProject/README.md

 Consider each header as an article in the wiki, and the points below it sections.
 The corresponding files are organized into this repository - if you would like to contribute an article please be familiar with Saito Consensus and existing work describing it - use existing work if it fits and you have permission and be sure to cite it, but be sure that each article and section remains within it's topic.

+Formatting and other specifics can be done later, but if you have suggestions on the fundamental structure those are most valueble to contribute as early as possible.

 The following is the basic structure:

 ---